jkowalczyk08/parallel-quicksort/README.md

 ## Usage:

 Run `./generate.py` to generate input.
-Modify config in generate.py file.
 This might take a few minutes.

 Run `./clean.py` to clean generated input and output.